mmnelemane/k8s/istio/demo_security.md

-# This file highlights security concepts for Istio and lists steps for installation and operation with Istio
-# Tha attempt is to be able to demonstrate key security features of Istio.
+This file highlights security concepts for Istio and lists steps for installation and operation with Istio The attempt is to be able to demonstrate key security features of Istio.

-** Setting up Security for Istio
+## Setting up Security for Istio

 ```
 $ istioctl manifest apply --set profile=demo --set values.global.mtls.auto=true --set values.global.mtls.enabled=false